Audrey Hunt, author of "Anyone Can Sing," reveals musical audition secrets and professional rules. Her background is in musical theater.

 How to Nail Any Musical Theater Singing Audition

 Performing in a musical can be an exciting and rewarding experience.
 However, some singers and actors miss this fun and educational opportunity because they fail the audition process.
-To make sure you are selected as a cast member you must be prepared.
-Knowing how to nail a singing audition for musical theater will give you that edge and assure you a "call back”.
+To ensure you are selected as a cast member, you must prepare.
+Knowing how to nail a singing audition for musical theater will give you that edge and assure you a "call back."

 Here are four tips to remember:

 - Take every opportunity available and audition as often as you can.
-Even if you are not cast in a show, the experience of auditioning will make each time easier and you will get better and become more professional.
+Even if you are not cast in a show, the experience of auditioning will make each time more accessible, and you will improve and become more professional.
 You'll also have less fear during the audition.

 - You will always do better if you warm up your voice before you audition.
-Use selected vocal exercises designed to limber up the vocal cords and take you through your vocal range.
+Use selected vocal exercises to lighten the vocal cords and take you through your vocal range.

 - Present a good attitude and be a good sport.
-If you're not selected for a lead role, accept any part you are offered.
+Accept any part you are offered if you're not selected for a lead role.
 This is how you learn and grow.
-Give the cast an opportunity to get to know and like you.
-This is always a plus for a later audition.
+Allow the cast to get to know and like you, which is a plus for the last audition.

 Preparation is the Key to a Successful Audition

-One of the most important steps you must take before you audition for musical theater is:
+Some of the most critical steps you must take before you audition for musical theater :

 - Make sure you are familiar with the musical.
-You will do a better job at the audition if you study the story or watch it on a DVD.
-The musical itself may be slightly different than the movie but at least you will be familiar with it.
-You will also know which part you want to go out for.
-Also, knowing the musical helps to give you more self-confidence during your audition.
-Check your local library for CD's or DVDs as well as youtube.com.
+You'll do better at the audition when studying the story or watching it on a DVD.
+The musical itself may be slightly different than the movie, but at least you will be familiar with it.
+You will also know which part you want to audition for.
+Also, knowing the musical helps to give you more self-confidence.

 - Show confidence.
-If you don't feel confident then pretend you are.
-You are in charge.
-Own the song.
+If you don't feel confident, then pretend you are.
+Be in charge.
+Own the song and the character.